sgronlund/latias-proj/README.md

 # latias-proj

+The backend and all its functionality are located [here](https://github.com/sgronlund/latias-backend)

 ## First time

 When you've successfully cloned this repo, enter the src folder and run the following command :